ParadigmFoundation/zaidan-dealer-specification/README.md

 ### Method: `feed_subscribe`

-Allows the caller to subscribe to a feed of quote stubs for a set of maker and taker asset denominated markets for live-updating offers.
+Allows the caller to subscribe to a feed of quote stubs for a set of maker and taker asset denominated markets for live-updating offers in the form of [`QuoteStub`](#schema-quote-stub) and [`StubUpdate`](#schema-stub-update) messages.

-If no parameters after are provided, the subscription MUST include quote stubs for all markets that support [quote feeds.](#quote-feeds)
+If no parameters after are provided, the subscription MUST include quote stubs for all markets that support [quote feeds.](#quote-feeds) Upon creation of a new subscription, a snapshot is provided to the subscriber of all active stubs that match their query filter.
+Subsequent messages sent in the subscription MUST contain only new stubs, and updates to existing stubs (including cancellations).

 To subscribe to multiple markets with different maker and taker assets, multiple subscriptions SHOULD be used.